The lasting legacy of ISIS' war in Mosul

 War has reared its ugly head so often in Iraq's recent history that the Muslawis, as the people of Mosul are known, have learned to adapt.

 "I think it will be over for ISIS," Major Salam Hussein of the CTS tells us.
 "But there has been terrorism of many kinds.
-We fought Al Qaeda before.
+We fought al Qaeda before.
 We fought Zarqawi before.
 These guys are different."

 Dozens of displaced families arrive at checkpoints leading out of Mosul, but -- today, at least -- not one is allowed to cross.
 Fears remain that fighters may try to escape along with civilians.

 "My daughter is sick.
 Please, I want to take her to hospital," a man begs the officer in charge.
-The soldier offers the distressed father water and rations but waves him away.
+The soldier offers the distressed father water and rations, but he waves him away.

 More and more dare to edge closer to the soldiers, until one soldier fires warning shots into the air.
 The crowd moves back, briefly, then approaches again.
 And again, shots are fired by the soldiers.